twilight-project/forkscanner/spec/spec.md

     - Maintain a list of blocks we need to invalidate^
     - If block height == active tip height^
        - Add block to blocks to invalidate list^
+    - Else we traverse back and find the branch starting point (explained below) we pass the current block in this method.
-    - Now add all the all children to invalidate list.^
+    - Add all the all children to invalidate list.^
     - If the invalidate list is empty call unable to roll back error and break loop^
     - Otherwise run a loop on the list and call **rpc::invalidateblock** on the mirror node.
 For every entry in the blocks to invalidate list